 Note: A written contract to repay a specified amount of money between a borrower and a lender; e.g. a buyer’s promise to repay a lender in exchange for a mortgage loan.

 Power of Attorney: A legal document that gives authorization to a person to act as an agent on another’s behalf in order to perform certain acts or duties.
 The document may grant complete authority to the agent, or it may limit the authority to certain acts and/or periods of time.

-Pre-Approval: A process in which a mortgage broker or lender reviews a prospective borrower’s finances, credit history and other relevant information and preliminary approves a certain amount of money the buyer will be able to borrow when applying for a mortgage loan.
+Pre-Approval: A process in which a mortgage broker or lender reviews a prospective borrower’s finances, credit history, and other relevant information and preliminary approve a certain amount of money the buyer will be able to borrow when applying for a mortgage loan.

 Pre-Approval Letter: A letter from a mortgage broker or lender that indicates to the borrower the specific amount of money that he or she is preliminarily qualified to borrow to purchase a property.

 Prepayment: Any amount of money that is paid into the principle to reduce the balance of a loan in excess of the loan’s required payments.